Omaha Product Liability Attorneys

 In each situation, if a defective product caused someone’s injuries, whether directly or indirectly, then that person could pursue a product liability claim against the designer or manufacturer.

 Defective and faulty parts come in all shapes and sizes and can occur in any industry.
 It does not matter if a product is widely used by everyday consumers or specialized for specific situations -- any product can have a defect.
 Some of those defects can injure and even kill consumers.
-That is when people should contact an attorney to learn what options are available to them.
+That is when people should contact an Omaha defective product lawyer to learn what options are available to them.

 At Bottlinger Law L.L.C., we can provide strong legal representation in a variety of product liability cases, including: